Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Appendix: Irreducible components of and for

 \section{Appendix: Irreducible components of $\widehat{\E}_{g,\phi}$ and $\E_{g,\phi}$ for $g \leqslant 30$}

-Using Proposition \ref{prop:desccomp} (and Notation \ref{not:int}) we list all irreducible components of the moduli spaces $\widehat{\E}_{g,\phi}$ for $g \leqslant 30$, marking them with roman numbers, and describe the properties of $\rho^{-1}$ of these components obtained by Theorems \ref{thm:dom} and \ref{thm:dom2} and Corollary \ref{cor:conn}.
-We thus obtain information about all irreducible components of the moduli spaces $\E_{g,\phi}$, with few exceptions.
+{ Using Proposition \ref{prop:desccomp} (and Notation \ref{not:int}) we list all irreducible components of the moduli spaces $\widehat{\E}_{g,\phi}$ for $g \leqslant 30$, and describe the properties of $\rho^{-1}$ of these components obtained by Theorems \ref{thm:dom} and \ref{thm:dom2} and Corollary \ref{cor:conn}.
+We thus obtain information about all irreducible components of the moduli spaces $\E_{g,\phi}$, with few exceptions\footnote{ The few cases marked with ``??'' in the tables are now known to be irreducible as a consequence of \cite[Thm.
+1.1]{kn-JMPA}.
+Their unirationality/uniruledness, or even Kodaira dimension, is however still open.}.
 The various decomposition types can be obtained from Lemma \ref{lemma:decomp} and Proposition \ref{prop:bound}, and an ad hoc treatment as in the proof of Lemma \ref{lemma:decomp} for the cases $\phi=6$ and $7$.
-The fact that all decomposition types below are in different equivalence classes can be checked by computing suitable intersections as in the proof of Lemma \ref{lemma:decomp}, and the fact that they all do exist on any Enriques surface follows from Lemma \ref{lemma:ceraprima}(a).
+The fact that all decomposition types below are in different equivalence classes can be checked by computing suitable intersections as in the proof of Lemma \ref{lemma:decomp}, and the fact that they all do exist on any Enriques surface follows from Lemma \ref{lemma:ceraprima}(a). }